JamesTsay-12/blog-site/_posts/2025-10-22-MEK-inhibitors-for-cancer-treatment.md

 *Personal note:* this is still a moving target.
 The idea isn’t to crown MEK inhibition—the idea is to **make it livable** and **keep the pathway cornered** long enough to matter, especially for KRAS variants where the direct shots still aren’t there.

-*Standard disclaimer:* This is my read as a biotech scientist; it isn’t medical advice.